EricDarve/NLA/_sources/content/eigendecomposition.md

 ````

+### Why It's So Important for Computation

+* **It's How We Actually Find Eigenvalues:** State-of-the-art numerical methods (like the famous QR algorithm) do not try to compute the eigendecomposition directly.
+Instead, they are designed to reliably and stably compute the **Schur decomposition**.
+* **A Stable Pathway:** Once the Schur form is found, the eigenvalues can be simply read off the diagonal of $T$.
+If the eigenvectors are also needed, they can be calculated from $Q$ and $T$.
+The Schur decomposition is the practical and stable **pathway** to finding eigenvalues and eigenvectors.
+* **The Power of $Q$:** The reason this approach works so well is the presence of the orthogonal matrix $Q$.
+Because orthogonal transformations preserve length, they don't amplify rounding errors during computation.
+This makes the entire process **numerically stable** and trustworthy.

 ## The Real Schur Decomposition

 When dealing exclusively with real matrices, a complication arises if the matrix $A$ possesses complex eigenvalues.
 Since complex eigenvalues of real matrices always occur in conjugate pairs, it is impossible for the matrix $T$ in the decomposition $A = Q T Q^T$ to be both real and triangular, because its diagonal must contain the complex eigenvalues.